Kortelange/webpage/_books/delivering_happiness.md

 ### Employee Development and Training

 Zappos implemented a "pipeline" approach for training employees from within, avoiding dependency on outside hires and ensuring consistent company values.
 New hires were even offered $2,000 to quit after their first week, filtering out those not aligned with Zappos' culture.
 Employees were encouraged to read books from the Zappos-library to foster continuous learning and cultivate a shared culture.
-Some notable recommendations include "Good to Great", "Tribal Leadership", and "Flow".
+Some notable recommendations include "Good to Great", "Tribal Leadership", and "Flow", others can be found [here](https://blog.deliveringhappiness.com/our-favorite-books).

 ### Sale to Amazon and Alignment